samueliu/samueliu.github.io/_pages/portfolio.md

 permalink: /portfolio/
 collection: portfolio
 entries_layout: grid
+# author_profile: false
+# sidebar: false
-classes: wide
+# classes: wide
 ---

-The following pages are currently under construction and do not provide much detail.
-Some projects are proprietary belonging to labs/companies.
-To see more detail for some projects (including the most recent), go to my [GitHub](https://github.com/samueliu/).
+Welcome to my portfolio!
+Here are some of the projects I've been working on...

 For more information on my professional and research experiences, go to the "About" page.

-Welcome to my portfolio!
-Here are some of the projects I've been working on:

 <div class="entries-grid">
   <a href="/portfolio/self-landing-rocket/" class="project-card">